social-media-ethics-automation/book/book_contents/_build/html/_sources/ch12_virality/05_ethics_of_copying.md

 ## Remixing

-Much of the internet has developed a culture of copying and modifying other content, and not necessarily giving attribution to where it came from.
+Much of the internet has developed a culture of copying without necessarily giving attribution to where it came from.
+Often, unlike with Elon Musk, this copying also involves modifying the content, recontextualizing the content to give it new meaning, or combining it with other content.

 For example, let's look at this meme about stealing memes: